scholarslab/praxis/tutorials/bash/index.md

 you begin to realize that the stick shift solves a whole set of problems and annoyances that, in the past, you didn't even know you had.

-Think of the console as a thin layer of glue on top of the innards of the operating system that lets you type instructions in a direct, unmitigated context.
 There are different kinds of consoles.
 The Windows console is different from console applications that exist for the Unix/Linux/Mac ecosystem, of which there are many.
 This tutorial references a shell application called "bash," which is the default on